A Closer Look at the Rasmussen University ‚ Rockford Campus

 - Surgical Technologist: The Surgical Technologist AAS Program at the Rockford, Illinois, campus is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP.org) on the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).1

 - Professional Nursing (ADN)

-- Bachelor of Science in Nursing(BSN): The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education.4
+- Bachelor of Science in Nursing(BSN): The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education.2

 Interested in education?
-Rasmussen College was recognized among a select group of early childhood education (ECE) institutions for meeting superior industry standards and gaining approval as an Entitled Institution through the Gateways to Opportunity Credentials.
-As an Entitled Institution, ECE students at Rasmussen College in Illinois can now qualify for state-recognized credentials more efficiently.
+Rasmussen University was recognized among a select group of early childhood education (ECE) institutions for meeting superior industry standards and gaining approval as an Entitled Institution through the Gateways to Opportunity Credentials.
+As an Entitled Institution, ECE students at Rasmussen University in Illinois can now qualify for state-recognized credentials more efficiently.